-On this page, you can read about the internationally renowned and independent judges who will sit at the Court in The Hague on Oct 15th and 16th.
+On this page, you can read about the internationally renowned and independent judges of the Monsanto Tribunal.
 They are presented in alphabetical order.
 The lawyers are presented below the judges.

 Dior Fall Sow, Senegal, is a consultant to the International Criminal Court, a former Advocate General at the International Criminal Tribunal for Rwanda, and founding member and honorary chairwoman of the Senegalese Lawyers Association (AJS).

 The first woman appointed public prosecutor in Senegal, Sow also has served as officer and knight of the Order National du Mérite (Senegal).
 She has participated in many conferences and seminars around the topics of human rights, peace and security, humanitarian international law, and international criminal justice in many countries, including Switzerland, Belgium, Austria, Italy and the U.S.

 She is also the author of many research papers on legal issues.
 Past posts also include: national director of Juvenile Correctional Education and Social Welfare; director in charge of legal affairs in SONATEL; advocate general in the office of the Prosecutor for the ICTR; and main advocate general for the ICTR Appelate Division.

 Jorge Fernández Souza, Mexico, is currently Judge at the Court of Administrative Litigation of Mexico City.